JaimeGensler/thyseus/README.md

 	...
 ```

-### Caveats
+### Notes on Multithreading

+Full documentation and caveats for multithreading will be provided when
-Multithreading with thyseus currently makes use of `Atomics.waitAsync` (Chrome
+documentation is completed.
+Currently, multithreading makes use of
-only) and module workers (not yet implemented in Firefox).
-We're investigating
+`SharedArrayBuffer`, module workers (not yet implemented in Firefox), and
-alternatives and closely monitoring browser implementation progress.
+`Atomics.waitAsync` (Chrome only, alternatives being investigated).